 Roque Saucillo Observatory

-The Roque Saucillo astronomic observatory is one of the longest-established in the Canary Islands, and is a fantastic place to learn about the stars.
+The Roque Saucillo astronomic observatory is one of the longest-established in the Canary Islands.
+It’s a fantastic place to learn about the stars.
 It’s just 15 miles from the island’s capital of Las Palmas de Gran Canaria, but its viewpoint offers breathtaking views of the night skies.